gameinstance/ratts/README.md

 # RATTS

-`RATTS` is a DevOps ready, starter web application featuring <u>stateless JWT authentication</u> and
+`RATTS` is a DevOps ready, starter web application featuring <u>stateless JWT/JWE authentication</u> and
 <u>deferred persistence user registration</u>, written in [`Rust`] with [`axum`], [`tokio`], [`SQLx`], [`argon2`], and
 [`lettre`].
 It features an [`Angular`] frontend with a clear public/private split, mirroring the structure of modern web applications.